API Tutorial

 Pionia removes the section of models and migrations and instead uses a simple and lightweight query builder to interact with the database - PORM.

-At its heart, PORM is a wrapper on top of medoo, a lightweight database framework that makes interacting with the database easy and fun.
+At its heart, PORM was initially a wrapper on top of medoo, a lightweight database framework that makes interacting with the database easy and fun.
+However, from v2.0^, the core medoo package was re-written to meet Pionia-specific needs and added to the core Pionia.

 You can create a new database or use an existing one as you see fit!

-Assuming you have already setup your MySQL database.
+Assuming you have already setup your MySQL / MariaDB database.

 CREATE DATABASE todo_db;